Higher Education

 The higher education sector is rapidly evolving within an ecosystem where institutions must differentiate themselves amid rising competition from traditional and non-traditional providers.

-The Millar Institute leverages in-depth research, policy analysis, workforce trends, and data insights to help higher education institutions remain impactful and competitive.
 At the core of our mission is a passion to educate and raise awareness about the current landscape, helping organizations learn how to remain relevant and competitive by leveraging their unique strengths in a respectful and intentional manner.
 While change is inevitable, we believe meaningful and sustainable change occurs when it is approached with respect and consideration for institutional values.

 Our approach includes assessment and analysis to identify areas of opportunities for innovative strategies to assist and guide institutions in navigating the competitive environment while maintaining their core mission and strengths.